-The London Design & Engineering (LDE) UTC's vision is creating technology and employer led education that provides learners with the ability to exceed their potential, celebrate their diversity and embrace the opportunities of the "4th industrial revolution".
+The London Design & Engineering (LDE) UTC's vision is creating technology led and employer led education that provides learners with the ability to exceed their potential, celebrate their diversity and embrace the opportunities of the "4th industrial revolution.

-It prepares learners for the exciting and wide employment opportunities across the engineering and construction industry from major projects such as the Thames Tideway Tunnel, High Speed 2 through to the essential skills necessary to provide the new housing the UK needs.
+It prepares learners for the exciting and wide employment opportunities across the engineering, construction and digital industries from major projects such as the Thames Tideway Tunnel, High Speed 2 through to the essential skills necessary to provide the new housing that London needs and support the local Enterprise Zone to grow the data/digital economy in Newham.